SHolysh/database-manual/02_Understanding_ORMGP_Database/02_04_Secondary_Data_Relationships/02_04_Secondary_Data_Relationships.md

 The D_PICK (previously PICKS) table holds the 'geologic' picks that are (in almost all cases) made from within the Viewlog software package.
 When viewing in cross-section mode, Viewlog allows the elevation of any geological formation top, at any well location, to be written back into the database.
 These 'picks' are tied back to the borehole location through the LOC_ID (automatically populated into the D_PICK table at the time a 'pick' is made).
 These 'picks' therefore represent the most up-to-date geological interpretation and are used to kriging/interpolation of the geological surfaces across the study area.

 Since the beginning of the ORMGP program, these 'picks' (in the D_PICK table) have been continually updated.
 This means that if a new or slightly different geological interpretation is put forward, the existing picks could potentially be deleted from the picks table and replaced with a new pick at a different elevation.
 The D_PICK table has been backed up on a regular basis (over the past 10 years) in the case that a check against an older interpretation of the geology is required.

+A new table (as of 2022-01-20), D_PICK_EXTERNAL, allows incorporation of 'picks' from alternate sources without having to associate a pick with a specific location (i.e. using a LOC_ID).
+Instead, the coordinate and elevation information as well as the QA information is captured for each pick.
+In addition, polyline and polygonal information can be stored with additional ancillary information.
+Refer to Section 2.1.1 for details.

 ### Section 2.4.4 Baseflow Estimation